The University of New Orleans (UNO), the urban research university of the State of

 The second construct, roles and responsibilities, refers to the tasks and responsibilities

-assumed by educators in order to be effective in terms of student learning and school
+assumed by educators to be effective in terms of student learning and school improvement.

-improvement.
-Three sets of roles, one for each key school career addressed by the
+Three sets of roles, one for each key school career addressed by the College of Education

-college and state standards.
-The roles for Educational Leaders are aligned with the
+our practices.
+The roles for Educational Leaders are aligned with the Educational

-Educational Leadership Constituent Council (ELCC).
-The standards associated with the
+Leadership Constituent Council (ELCC).
+The standards associated with the Council for

-Council for the Accreditation of Counseling and Related Educational Programs (CACREP)
+the Accreditation of Counseling and Related Educational Programs (CACREP) were used

 The roles are primarily used to form a framework to assist candidates in reflecting